 5.1.
 Squarespace Owns Squarespace.
 The Services are protected by copyright, trademark and other US and foreign laws.
-These Terms don't grant you any right, title or interest in the Services, our trademarks, logos or other brand features or intellectual property, or others’ content in the Services.
-You agree not to change, translate or otherwise create derivative works of the Services.
+This Agreement doesn't grant you any right, title or interest in the Services, others’ User Content, our trademarks, logos or other brand features or intellectual property or trade secrets or others’ content in the Services.
+You agree not to change, translate or otherwise create derivative works of the Services or others’ User Content.

 5.3.
-Our Demo Content Is For Private Use Only.
-We may provide templates or other products featuring demo content including without limitation text, photos, images, graphics, audio, video and other materials (“Demo Content”), to provide you with ideas or inspiration.
-However, Demo Content is for private use only (unless we tell you otherwise).
-You agree that you will not distribute, publicly display, publicly perform or otherwise publish any Demo Content (or any portion thereof).
+Our Demo Content.
+We may provide templates or other products featuring demo content, including without limitation text, photos, images, graphics, audio and video (“Demo Content”), to provide you with ideas or inspiration.
+Unless we tell you otherwise, Demo Content (or any portion of it) may not remain on Your Site or be distributed, publicly displayed, publicly performed or otherwise published.

 5.4.
 Our Betas Are Still In Beta.
 We may release products and features that we’re still testing and evaluating.
-Those Services have been marked as beta, preview or early access (or a similar phrasing), and may not be as reliable as our other services, so please keep that in mind.
+Those Services will be marked as beta, preview or early access (or a similar phrasing), and may not be as reliable as our other Services.

 6. Our Rights

 To operate effectively and protect the security and integrity of Squarespace, we need to maintain control over what happens on our services.